 - The school will seek to ensure that the uniform is affordable.
-In so doing, the school will consider the total cost of school uniforms, taking into account all items of uniform or clothing parents will need to provide while their child is at the school. - The school will seek to keep the use of branded items to a minimum. - The school will seek to ensure that uniform supplier arrangements give the highest priority to cost and value for money, including the quality and durability of the garment. - The school will seek to ensure that second-hand uniforms are available for parents to acquire.
+In so doing, the school will consider the total cost of school uniforms, taking into account all items of uniform or clothing parents will need to provide while their child is at the school. - The use of branded uniform items will be minimised in accordance with the [branded items](#) section of this policy. - The school will seek to ensure that uniform supplier arrangements give the highest priority to cost and value for money, including the quality and durability of the garment. - The school will seek to ensure that second-hand uniforms are available for parents to acquire.
 Information on second-hand uniforms will be published on the school's website.